hairyhenderson/gomplate/docs/content/usage.md

 ### `--input-dir` and `--output-dir`

 For processing multiple templates in a directory you can use `--input-dir` and `--output-dir` together.
-In this case all files in input directory will be processed as templates and the resulting files stored in `--output-dir`.
+In this case all files in input directory will be processed recursively as templates and the resulting files stored in `--output-dir`.
 The output directory will be created if it does not exist and the directory structure of the input directory will be preserved.

 You can use the [`--exclude`](#exclude) argument and/or a [`.gomplateignore`](#ignorefile) file to exclude some of the files in the input directory.